Guide to Submitting a DMCA Counter Notice

 Before You Begin

-You Must Have a Good Reason to Submit a Counter Notice.
-In order to file a counter notice, you must have “a good faith belief that the material was removed or disabled as a result of mistake or misidentification of the material to be removed or disabled.”
-(U.S. Code, Title 17, Section 512(g).)
+- You Must Have a Good Reason to Submit a Counter Notice.
+In order to file a counter notice, you must have, and state under penalty of perjury that you have “a good faith belief that the material was removed or disabled as a result of mistake or misidentification of the material to be removed or disabled.”
+(U.S. Code, Title 17, Section 512(g)).
 Whether you decide to explain why you believe there was a mistake is up to you and your lawyer, but you do need to identify a mistake before you submit a counter notice.

-Your Counter Notice Will Be Published.
-As noted in our DMCA Takedown Policy, after redacting personal information, we publish all complete and actionable counter notices at https://github.com/netlify/dmca.
+- Your Counter Notice May Be Published.
+As noted in our DMCA Takedown Policy, we may publish your counter notice (in full or partially redacted form) at https://github.com/netlify/dmca and share takedown notices with Lumen.

 How to Submit Your Counter Notice